nicharesuk/idb/PITCHME.md

 @title[What did we learn?]

 ##### What did we learn?
-* Data source and format
+* Understanding data source and format is importnat
+* You don't need to re-invent the wheel, there are many many tools

 +++